WitchesOfThePlanes/CompassOfWomanhood/CompassOfWomanhood/Shithri_spoilers.md

 ## Orcish Culture

-Banters, interjections and other dialogues elaborate on the culture of orcs of Zenthil Keep.
+Banters, interjections and other dialogues elaborate on the culture of orcs of Zhentil Keep.
 Note that Shithri's mother is mixed race too, being half-[mountain orc](https://forgottenrealms.fandom.com/wiki/Mountain_orc?so=search) and half-[ondonti](https://forgottenrealms.fandom.com/wiki/Ondonti), and Shithri herself was raised to be a soldier (by Zentish law, orcs and half-orcs were breeded specifically to become soldiers), so her perspective may not be typical for orcs in general.

 ### Language